 Consultant in Anaesthesia, North Bristol NHS Trust

 I have been a consultant at Southmead hospital in Bristol since 2015.
 My sub-specialty interests include neuroanaesthesia (predominantly emergency surgery) and vascular anaesthesia.
 I trained in the Severn deanery and completed advanced neuroanaesthesia training at the National Hospital for Neurology and Neurosurgery, London.
-I have been the NACCSGBI linkperson for Bristol since 2015 and wrote the local anaesethetic guideline for the use of intra-operative MRI at Southmead.
+I have been the NACCSGBI linkperson for Bristol since 2015 and wrote the local anaesthetic guideline for the use of intra-operative MRI at Southmead.

 I am the audit lead for my department and an active member of the Society of Anaesthetists of the Southwestern Region (SASWR), having been a trainee committee member.

 I led the organisation of the NACCSGBI ASM in Bristol, in May 2018.